anuranjani23/To-Do-Reminder/README.md

 The main function initializes the task number, displays a welcome message and the main menu, and executes the corresponding action based on the user's choice.
 The application runs in a loop until the user chooses to exit.

-## UI Enhancement

-The UI is enhanced with boxed text for menu options, providing a visually appealing interface for the user.

-## How to Use

-1. **Compile and Run**
-   - Compile the program using a C compiler.
-   - Run the executable.

-2. **Main Menu**
-   - Choose an option by entering the corresponding number.
-   - Follow the prompts to perform tasks such as adding, deleting, marking as done, or viewing tasks.

-3. **Task Input**
-   - Follow the prompts to input task details such as name, category, due date, due time, and description.

-4. **Category View**
-   - When viewing tasks by category, tasks are organized under predefined categories or "Other" if no match is found.

-5. **Exit**
-   - Choose option 6 to exit the application.

 Enjoy using the To-Do Reminder App to stay organized and on top of your tasks!